Approach Considerations

 P-wave signal averaging using a specialized ECG has demonstrated some ability to differentiate adults who are likely to develop occurrences or recurrences of atrial fibrillation.
 This technique has been adapted to predict the occurrence of atrial flutter following the Fontan procedure.

-Electrical termination of atrial flutter and additional testing can be performed through atrial wires, esophageal electrodes, permanent pacing systems, or with an intracardiac electrophysiology study.
+Electrical termination of atrial flutter and additional testing can be performed through atrial wires, esophageal electrodes, permanent pacing systems, or during an intracardiac electrophysiology study.
 These studies may identify whether an arrhythmia is reproducibly overdriveable, and invasive testing may help identify the specific arrhythmia circuit.

 Electrophysiologic Testing